Can I get prescriptions through Livi?

 As with any other GP appointment, the GP will evaluate your condition and decide what the best treatment is for you.
 If the GP thinks you need medication, they will write you a prescription.

-This will be an NHS prescription for patients using the NHS service and a private prescription for those using the pay-as-you-go service when this service resumes.
+This will be an NHS prescription for patients using the NHS service and a private prescription for those using the pay-as-you-go service.

 Can I get repeat prescriptions through Livi?